 Elise Madrick Townsend - Academic Director; Senior Program Administrator

-Nonprofit Management Programs are held at the Kellogg School of Managment's Miami Campus.
+Nonprofit Management Programs are held at the Kellogg School of Management's Miami Campus or the Northwestern San Francisco Campus.

 Kellogg Miami Campus